Reveblade/Multiple-Linear-Regression/DEVLOG.md

 --------------------------------------------------
 ## 3. GLOBAL CONSTRAINTS (FROM ASSIGNMENT)

-The following global limits and constants will be strictly used:
+The following global limits and constants are strictly applied:

 - PORT_NUMBER = 60000
 - MAX_SAMPLES = 10000